Community Leadership Initiative

 Hope is Dope offers a fresh and optimistic approach to healing.
 Using science and easily understood analogies from the text “Hope is Dope” by Steve Treu, this initiative provides insights into an alternative treatment plan that offers a clear pathway to recovery.

-Hope is Dope is offered in a 3-week session as our community series for anyone who would like to learn more and is also available in a more in-depth, 10-week program for those who are actively seeking recovery.
+Hope is Dope is offered in a 3-week session as our community series for anyone who would like to learn more, as a professional training for agencies and organizations in which CEU's are offered, and is also available in a more in-depth, 10-week program for those who are actively seeking recovery.

 Hope Nights are free events open to the public aimed at bringing those in recovery and those supportive of recovery together for an evening of fun.

-This inspiring, opioid initiative is offered to the community in a variety of ways: A 10-week program in partnership with our local Center for Community Resources, as part of the SOR/OUD program, offers housing assistance and recovery-support tools and education to individuals in our community seeking recovery.
-Hope is Dope educational classes that run several times a year open to the public, and as a separate training for professionals in which CEU’s are offered.
-And lastly BC3's monthly “Hope Nights” at the local Art Center: Fun, endorphin-producing activities that bring the whole community together for a common goal, set to return in 2021.
+As you can see, this inspiring opioid initiative is offered to the community in a variety of ways.
+The 10-week program is in partnership with our local Center for Community Resources, as part of the Community Service Block Grant under Community Action Partnership.
+The professionals training is offered at least once a year but can be scheduled privately.
+And the Community Series are educational classes that run several times a year and are free open to the public.
+BC3's monthly “Hope Nights” at the local Art Center are fun, endorphin-producing activities meant to bring the whole community together."

 For more information contact our office or view our opioid initiative web page